ThomasMeier/falcon/README.md

 ##### 1. Parse

-First you need some HTML to pass through the parser.
+First, you need some HTML parsed.

 ```clj
 (ns (:require [falcon.core :as falcon]))